Sergio, aged 36 from Madrid, works at a kiosk on Plaza de Isabel II, right in front of the opera house. One cold

 I don’t know.
 I’ve been doing this all my life – since I was a little boy, I would come and help my mother.
 I always knew that this would be my job one day, but a lot has changed in recent times.

 Despite the kiosks’ threatened existence, they’re a familiar feature of the Madrid streetscape.
-The glow of these Art Nouveau sculptures brings life to dimly lit corners, and they’re a charming window into an increasingly bygone era.
+The glow of these Art Nouveau sculptures brings life to dimly lit corners of Madrid’s streets, and are a charming window into an increasingly bygone era.

 As I waited for an opening in the crowd to take this photo of Kiosko Glorieta Bilbao, I watched customers swoop in and out having already counted their change for a newspaper.
 Others procrastinated over various front pages, and some chatted to the quiosquero for a few minutes.